Jun-Morita/agent/README.md

 - **Book Information Retrieval:** Allows users to search for books by keywords and retrieve related book information, such as title, author, and a link to the book's details, using the CiNii Books OpenSearch API.
 - **Wikipedia Information Retrieval:** Fetches introductory information from Japanese Wikipedia based on a given keyword using the MediaWiki API.
 - **Chat Functionality:** A simple natural language interaction for general chat responses, including integration with various tools like stock prices, weather information, and book searches.
+- **ReAct-based Question Answering** (`react.ipynb`): Demonstrates how to use the ReAct (Reasoning + Acting) framework to answer user questions by combining tools like stock price retrieval, calculation, and general knowledge.
+This notebook shows how ReAct integrates reasoning through intermediate steps and tool usage to provide structured, accurate answers.

 ## Environment Setup
 > conda create -n agent python=3.11